ibm-cloud-docs/monitoring/agent/manage_agent_os.md

     Make sure that the `kubectl` version is compatible with your cluster version.
 If the `kubectl` version is not compatible, you can get an error such as `kubectl create clusterrolebinding failed!`.
 You can use `kubectl version --short` to check versions of your cluster and your `kubectl` client.

-- If you plan to run the {{site.data.keyword.mon_short}} service, Secure with the node analyzer, or both, check your cluster flavor.
+- If you plan to run the {{site.data.keyword.mon_short}} service, {{site.data.keyword.sysdigsecure_short}} with the node analyzer, or both, check your cluster flavor.
 You need a minimum `b3c.4x16` flavor for node analyzer to run.

     If you have a cluster with a `free` plan, you do not have sufficient CPU to run {{site.data.keyword.mon_short}}.
     {: note}